apratt3377/doc.goquorum/docs/Concepts/MultiplePrivateStates/MultiplePrivateStates.md

 #### Backwards Compatibility

-In the event that a user wants to upgrade the version of GoQuorum, but not use the MPS feature, the user does not need to do anything special.
-GoQuorum will continue to operate in "legacy" mode on a single private state.
+In the event that a user wants to upgrade the version of GoQuorum without upgrading Tessera, GoQuorum will continue to operate in "legacy" mode on a single private state.
+In this case, GoQuorum cannot be run in MPS mode since Tessera has not been upgraded.

 ### Tessera